lino-framework/book/docs/about/name.rst

 about this in :doc:`/about/values`.

 Note that Lino the framework has nothing to do with the `German company of same name <http://www.lino.de>`_.
-We congratulate this company for having chosen such a beautiful name, we don't feel disturbed by them and hope that they don't do so either.
-Lino (the framework) is a free software project so you cannot buy it, and thus we do not have any motivation to register a trademark or to prevent others from using that beautiful name.
+We don't feel disturbed by them and hope that they don't do so either.
+We don't have any motivation to register a trademark or to prevent others from using that beautiful name.